jaredririe/alexa-apple-guide/README.md

-# Alexa Skill: Apple Buyer's Guide
+# Alexa Skill: Buyer's Guide for Apple

-This repository contains a lambda function called by the Amazon Alexa skill called **Apple Buyer's Guide**.
-When executed the lambda function scrapes https://buyersguide.macrumors.com/ to extract MacRumor's recommendation for each Apple product (updated, neutral, caution, and outdated).
+This repository contains a lambda function called by the Amazon Alexa skill called **Buyer's Guide for Apple**.
+When executed, the lambda function scrapes https://buyersguide.macrumors.com/ to extract MacRumors' recommendation for each Apple product (updated, neutral, caution, and outdated).
 It then allows Alexa to query this data through questions like, "Is now a good time to buy the iMac?"

 ## Skill Description

-One-sentence: This skill helps you know whether it's a good time to buy a new Apple product by checking MacRumor's Buyer's Guide.
+One-sentence: This skill helps you know whether it's a good time to buy a new Apple product by checking the MacRumors Buyer's Guide.

-Detailed: The Apple Buyer's Guide skill offers a convenient way to check whether it's a good time to buy a new Apple product.
-Through a real-time look at the MacRumor's Buyer's Guide, this skill allows Alexa to tell you which of four states an Apple product is in: updated, neutral, caution, and outdated.
+Detailed: The Buyer's Guide for Apple skill offers a convenient way to check whether it's a good time to buy a new Apple product.
+Through a real-time look at the [MacRumors Buyer's Guide](https://buyersguide.macrumors.com/), this skill allows Alexa to tell you which of four states an Apple product is in: updated, neutral, caution, and outdated.
 A product in the caution state, for example, has not been updated for quite some time, so it may be wise to be patient and wait for a new update.
 The status updated, on the other hand, means that the Apple product was just updated and you're safe to go ahead with the purchase.

 ### Example Phrases

-* Alexa, launch Apple Buyer's Guide.
+* Alexa, launch Buyer's Guide for Apple.
     - Is now a good time to buy the airpods?
     - iMac Pro.
     - Should I buy the Apple TV?
-* Ask Apple Buyer's Guide is now a good time to buy the iMac?
+* Ask Buyer's Guide for Apple is now a good time to buy the iMac?

 ## Running locally